venelin98/FamilyTree/README.md

 	"addRelationID" (S/E) TreeID (S/E) FirstRelativeID (S/E) Relation  (S/E) SecondRelativeID - Same as addElation but based on ID

 	"findID" (S/E) TreeID (S/E) SoughtPersonName (S/E) - Prints the ID of a person with the given name

-	"equate",
-	"combine",
+	"equate"  (S/E) FirstTreeID (S/E) SecondTreeID - Enter the IDs of two trees, the second one becomes equal to the first one "combine",
 	"substract",
 	"removePerson",